Dimension Independent Data Sets Approximation and Applications to Classification: Introduction

-It is widely understood and accepted that a function interpolating discrete data should be at least continuous so as to provide a certain stability of prediction.
+It is widely understood and accepted that a function interpolating discrete data should be at least continuous so as to provide a certain stability of prediction and resilience in the face of noise.
 In learning problems this is sometimes expressed as local constancy, even if that does not require continuity.
-Unless the data is known to stem from a very smooth underlying function, but, typically, even in that case, it should also not be exceedingly smooth, as this would make the interpolant highly sensitive to noise.
+Unless the data is known to stem from a very smooth underlying function, but, typically, even in that case, it should also not be exceedingly smooth, as this would lead to some blurring and reduce its ability to capture sharp transitions.
 It would, moreover, be advantageous for the interpolating function to depend at least continuously on the data set it is constructed from.
 This would make it robust with respect to data uncertainty and thus defensible, for example, against what in the learning community would be referred to as adversarial attacks.
 These in fact use the very sensititve dependence of the model parameters on the training set.

 The starting point is a set of data consisting of point/value pairs

 where $m\in \mathbb{N}$, $x^i\in \mathbb{R}^d$ and $y^i\in \mathbb{R}^n$, $i=1,\dots,m$, for $d,n\in \mathbb{N}$.
 In order to enforce minimal regularity on the interpolant function